 Acute obstruction (in about 20%) causes fatigue, right upper quadrant pain, nausea, vomiting, mild jaundice, tender hepatomegaly, and ascites.
 It typically occurs during pregnancy.
 Fulminant liver failure with encephalopathy is rare.
 Aminotransferase levels are quite high.

 Chronic outflow obstruction (developing over months) may cause few or no symptoms until it progresses, or it may cause fatigue, abdominal pain, and hepatomegaly.
 Lower-extremity edema and ascites Ascites Ascites is free fluid in the peritoneal cavity.
 The most common cause is portal hypertension.
 Symptoms usually result from abdominal distention.
 Diagnosis is based on physical examination and... read more may result from venous obstruction, even in the absence of cirrhosis.
 Cirrhosis Cirrhosis Cirrhosis is a late stage of hepatic fibrosis that has resulted in widespread distortion of normal hepatic architecture.
 Cirrhosis is characterized by regenerative nodules surrounded by dense... read more may develop as well as manifestations of portal hypertension Portal Hypertension Portal hypertension is elevated pressure in the portal vein.
-It is caused most often by cirrhosis (in developed countries), schistosomiasis (in endemic areas), or hepatic vascular abnormalities... read more , including variceal bleeding Varices Varices are dilated veins in the distal esophagus or proximal stomach caused by elevated pressure in the portal venous system, typically from cirrhosis.
+It is caused most often by cirrhosis (in North America), schistosomiasis (in endemic areas), or hepatic vascular abnormalities.
+Consequences... read more , including variceal bleeding Varices Varices are dilated veins in the distal esophagus or proximal stomach caused by elevated pressure in the portal venous system, typically from cirrhosis.
 They may bleed massively but cause no... read more , massive ascites, splenomegaly, hepatopulmonary syndrome Hepatopulmonary Syndrome Hepatopulmonary syndrome is hypoxemia caused by pulmonary microvascular vasodilation in patients with portal hypertension; dyspnea and hypoxemia are worse when the patient is upright.
 Hepatopulmonary... read more , or a combination.
 Complete obstruction of the inferior vena cava causes edema of the abdominal wall and legs plus visibly tortuous superficial abdominal veins from the pelvis to the costal margin.

 Diagnosis of Budd-Chiari Syndrome